 4. Pray at the Batu Caves Temple, Selangor

 Batu Caves!
-A popular tourist attraction in Selangor, about 15 kms noth of Kuala Lumpur, it is an iconic Hindu temple and shrine.
+A popular tourist attraction in Selangor, about 15 km north of Kuala Lumpur, it is an iconic Hindu temple and shrine.
 The Caves comprise of a series of limestone caves and cave temples, that are said to be over 400 million years old.
-Besides the caves, a large statue of Hindu God, Lord Murugan, forms a part of this magnificent cave complex.
-It would be a great experience to be here and marvel at the great minds who discovered these caves and where inspired to build a temple here.
+Besides the caves, a large statue of the Hindu God, Lord Murugan, forms a part of this magnificent cave complex.
+It would be a great experience to be here and marvel at the great minds who discovered these caves and were inspired to build a temple here.

 Would not it be a befitting end to my Malaysia tour!
 Enjoying fine Malaysian cuisine while taking a bird’s eye view of the city of Kuala Lumpur!
 KL Tower is the world’s seventh tallest telecommunications tower and the highest viewpoint in Kuala Lumpur that is open to the public.
 The revolving restaurant here gives the diners a panoramic view of the city!

 So this sums up the experiences that I would love be a part of on my quickie trip to Malaysia!
 Brochures inviting tourists to the city say ‘To Know Malaysia is to love Malaysia’.
-Writing for Malaysia Jao campaign gave me an opportunity to learn bit more about Malaysia and its multicultural life.
 Hope I soon get to travel there and experience it all first hand.
 With that it’s a wrap – hope you enjoyed reading this post.
 Do share your thoughts!